-Special Educational Needs coordinators_at King Edward VI School have the responsibility to:
+Special Educational Needs Co-ordinator at King Edward VI School has the responsibility to:

-- help update the school's medical condition policy - know which students have a medical condition and which have special educational needs because of their condition - work with the exams officer to make the necessary arrangements if a student needs special consideration or access arrangements in exams or course work.
+- help update the school's First Aid and Medical Conditions Policy - know which students have a medical condition and which have special educational needs because of their condition - work with the Exams Officer to make the necessary arrangements if a student needs special consideration or access arrangements in exams or course work.

-It would be helpful if, individual doctors and specialist healthcare professionals caring for students who attend King Edward VI School, did the following:
+It would be helpful if the school or parents arranged that individual doctors and specialist healthcare professionals caring for students who attend King Edward VI School, did the following:

-- provide information for a student's Healthcare Plans provided by parents - where possible, and without compromising the best interests of the student, try to prescribe medication that can be taken outside of school hours - ensure the student knows how to take their medication effectively - provide the school with information and advice regarding individual children and young people with medical conditions (with the consent of the student and their parents).
+- provide information for a student's Healthcare Plans provided by parents - where possible, and without compromising the best interests of the student, try to prescribe medication that can be taken outside of school hours - ensure the student knows how to take their medication effectively

+• provide the school with information and advice regarding individual children and young people with medical conditions (with the consent of the student and their parents).